scala/scala3/docs/docs/reference/new-types/match-types.md

  - Conditional types only reduce if both the scrutinee and pattern are ground, whereas match types also work for type parameters and abstract types.
- - Match types can bind variables in type patterns.
  - Match types support direct recursion.
  - Conditional types distribute through union types.